-The Honors List, produced at the end of each semester (except Summer Session), recognizes students who have maintained at least a "B" (3.0) grade point average in 12 or more GRADED units during that semester (does not count classes with CR/NC grades).
-Students who are enrolled in at least 12 units and for whom the graded course work is at least a 3.00 GPA, may also be eligible for the Honors List if each Credit/No Credit course is required for the student's major, and if the student achieves Credit with Distinction as indicated by the instructor in each of those Credit/No Credit courses.
+The Honors List, produced at the end of each semester (except Summer Session), recognizes students who have maintained at least a "B" (3.0) grade point average in 12 or more GRADED units during that semester (does not count classes with P/NP grades).
+Students who are enrolled in at least 12 units and for whom the graded course work is at least a 3.00 GPA, may also be eligible for the Honors List if each Pass/No Pass course is required for the student's major, and if the student achieves Credit with Distinction as indicated by the instructor in each of those courses.
 Honors achievement will be noted on the student's academic record.
-This list is sent to the local newspapers and may be published in accordance with their policy and procedures.
-The names of students who have requested that no information about them be released will be excluded from this list.